guitarvydas/guitarvydas.github.io/_posts/2021-06-07-Isolation III.md

 # Relational Programming
 Relational programming does not imply sequential operation.

-All control flow is handled by the engine.
+All control flow is handled by the relational engine.

 # UNIX Threads